zonky2/docs-fr/manual/install.rst

 unzip it and upload it via FTP to your server.
 Most of the folders have to be saved into the folder `/system/module` - only two PHP files which are supporting the Ajax functions have to be saved into the Contao root directory.

 Afterwards you will have to update the database in the "extension manager".
 If the following error message appears  ``Fatal error: Class 'MetaModels\Helper\UpgradeHandler' ....!metamodels-tng-branch/config/runonce_0.php`` you should purge the internal cache.
-This option can be found in the menu item "Maintenance" of the Conto backend.
+This option can be found in the menu item "Maintenance" of the Contao backend.

 Testing of special packages via Composer